Cooperative Relaying in Wireless Networks under Spatially and Temporally Correlated Interference: Related Work

-Despite extensive research efforts on cooperative communications systems, only few papers consider the influence of interference on their performance.
+Despite the extend of research efforts on cooperative relaying, only few papers focus on the effect of interference on the performance of such schemes.
 Notably, the capacity of a communication system where two transmitter-receiver pairs operate simultaneously, mutually causing interference, is analyzed in~\cite{peng2009twouser}.
-Cooperation is enabled by letting the two transmitters help each other and the proposed cooperative scheme increases the network performance.

-The tradeoff between the benefit of adopting a relaying strategy and the interference generated by relays is highlighted in~\cite{liang2008coopinterf} in terms of the sum-rate and energy efficiency of a cooperative asynchronous multi-user scenario.
+There, cooperation is enabled by letting the two transmitters help each other and as a result the proposed cooperative scheme increases the network performance.
+The tradeoff between the benefit of adopting cooperative relaying and the interference generated by relays is highlighted in~\cite{liang2008coopinterf} in terms of the sum-rate and energy efficiency of a cooperative asynchronous multi-user scenario.

-Decode-and-forward relaying schemes where cooperative transmissions incur co-channel interference are studied in~\cite{ikki2013coopinterf}.
-The authors derive the outage probability of the system and provide optimal energy allocation strategies under an adaptive relay selection assumption, where only stations that successfully decoded the transmission of the source node may cooperate.
+Decode-and-forward relaying schemes where cooperative transmissions incur interference are studied in~\cite{ikki2013coopinterf}.
+There, the authors derive the outage probability and provide optimal energy allocation strategies for an adaptive relay selection scheme.

-Although these works take into account the influence of interfering nodes on cooperative communications, they do not consider the interference dynamics, which significantly influence the network performance, as we show in this work, the interference model adopted significantly affects the derived performance.
+Although these investigations take into account the influence of interfering nodes on cooperative communications, they do not use accurate models for the interference dynamics.
+However, as we show in this work, the interference model adopted significantly affects the derived performance.